AlrikOlson/worldmap-generator/README.md

 ## Features

 - Procedural generation of world maps using Perlin noise.
-- Inclusion of geological and hydraulic erosion processes.
 - Rendering using Pygame.
+- [WIP] Inclusion of geological and hydraulic erosion processes.
-- Ability to label and highlight continents.
+- [WIP] Ability to label and highlight continents.
-- Interactive buttons, including a "Quit" button.
-- Progress display during world generation.

 ## Screenshot